innovativeinnovation/ubuntu-setup/src/apps/README.md

   `sudo apt install chromium-browser`
 * [Google Chrome](https://www.google.com/intl/en/chrome/) - Chrome is a
   developer friendly browser with powerful development tools.
+* [Microsoft Edge](https://www.microsoft.com/en-us/edge) - Edge is a fast and
+  secure browser with world class performance, built-in privacy, and more.
 * [Opera](https://www.opera.com/) - Opera is an innovative browser with a built-in ad blocker, battery saver and free VPN.
   `sudo snap install opera`